Natálie Puškinová

-Natálie Puškinová (/cs/; born 14 February 2004) is a Czech and beauty pageant titleholder who won Miss Earth 2025.
+Natálie Puškinová (/cs/; born 14 February 2004) is a Czech beauty pageant titleholder who won Miss Earth 2025.
 She is the second Czech woman to win the Miss Earth title.

 Early life and education

 Puškinová lives in the village of Brnky, located just outside of Prague.
-Growing up, her family raised chickens and maintained a small mini-farm at home.
+Some of her ancestors originate from Russia, but her parents were already born in the Czech Republic.
+Growing up, her family raised chickens and maintained a mini-farm at home.
 At the age of sixteen, her father died and she lived with her mother and aunt.

 She has worked in the theatre cafe industry and has held various administrative positions.
 Additionally, she has done some modeling work and completed an internship at Vogue.
 Puškinová studies marketing and public relations at Charles University.

 Pageantry

 Miss Czech Republic 2025

 On 3 May 2025, Puškinová finished in the top six of the competition and was crowned Miss Earth Czech Republic 2025.

 Miss Earth 2025

 Puškinová, representing the Czech Republic, won Miss Earth 2025 on 5 November at Okada Manila in the Philippines.
 She was crowned by the outgoing titleholder, Jessica Lane of Australia, after competing against over 77 contestants.
 Puškinová is the second Czech woman to win this title, following Tereza Fajksová, who was crowned Miss Earth in 2012.

 During the final question-and-answer portion, when asked whether she agreed with Bill Gates' view that resources should be redirected from fighting climate change to addressing disease and hunger, Puškinová declined to choose between tackling environmental issues and social problems like disease and hunger.
 She emphasized that these challenges are interconnected and impact everyone globally.
 She believes that unity is essential in solving both climate change and hunger simultaneously.

 In addition, during the talent competition in the pre-pageant activities, Puškinová also won a gold medal in her group for reciting a Tagalog poem.